-3. Placing a Security Freeze on Your Credit File.
+3. Consider Placing a Security Freeze on Your Credit File.

-If you are very concerned about becoming a victim of fraud or identity theft, you may request a "security freeze" be placed on your credit file, at no charge.
+If you are very concerned about becoming a victim of fraud or identity theft, you may request a "Security Freeze" be placed on your credit file, at no charge.
 A security freeze prohibits, with certain specific exceptions, the consumer reporting agencies from releasing your credit report or any information from it without your express authorization.
-You may place a security freeze on your credit report by contacting all three nationwide credit reporting companies at the numbers below and following the stated directions or by sending a request in writing, by mail, to all three credit reporting companies:
+You may place a security freeze on your credit report by sending a request in writing or by mail, to all three nationwide credit reporting companies.
+To find out more about how to place a security freeze, you can use the following contact information: